 Patrón Tasting Notes

 An earthy "sunshine" feeling touches the nose with a sweet and soft agave kiss that is tantalizing.
-The palate is ultra smooth and sultry, transforming into a warm caramel with soft butter and a light spice.
+The palate is ultra smooth and sultry, transforming into a warm caramel with soft butter and light spice.
 It finishes with a stronger spice and a long, warm sweetness.

 Is Patrón Silver Worth the Price?